 This is the biggest benefit offered with the Delta Platinum Card.
-You will receive one complimentary Companion Certificate for a round-trip ticket in main class every time you pay your annual fee.
-The certificate gives you the opportunity to fly someone else with you for free.
-It could be worth hundreds of dollars, depending on the flight and when you book your ticket.
+Cardholders will receive one complimentary Companion Certificate for a round-trip ticket in main class every time they pay the card’s annual fee.
+The certificate gives primary cardholders the opportunity to fly someone else with them for free.
+It could be worth hundreds of dollars, depending on the flight and when the ticket is booked.

-The caveat is that you can only redeem the certificate at Delta.com.
-You cannot redeem it via phone reservation or any other way.
-It will appear on your Delta.com account upon paying your annual fee.
+The caveat is that cardholders can only redeem the certificate at Delta.com.
+It cannot be redeemed it via phone reservation or any other way.
+Certificates will appear on the primary cardholder’s Delta.com account upon paying the Delta Platinum Card’s annual fee.

 Free Checked Bags

-Delta lets cardholders and up to eight other people in the same reservation check their first bags for free on any round trip flight.
-This perk can be worth around $60 per person if your bag complies.
-It can be very useful if you’re traveling with a family or a large group of people.
+Delta lets the primary cardholder and up to eight other people in the same reservation check their first bags for free on any round-trip flight.
+This perk can be worth around $50 per person for each compliant bag.
+It can be very useful for those who are traveling with a family or a large group of people.

 Discounted Delta SkyClub Rates

 Delta Platinum cardholders can pay a reduced fee of $39 to gain access to the Delta SkyClub.
-All you need is your Delta Card, a ticket for the same day, and the money.
-SkyClub access is complimentary for Amex Platinum and Delta Reserve cardholders, making this perk is redundant if you have either of those cards.
+Primary cardholders must have their Delta Platinum Card, a ticket for the same day, and the money to get in.
+SkyClub access is complimentary for Amex Platinum and Delta Reserve cardholders, making this perk is redundant for those who have either of those cards.

 Cardholders can also board their flights early.
-This is awesome because you can avoid the traffic from the general public when boarding.
-Fewer people also makes it easier for you to find your seat and you get first choice of overhead storage bin space.
+This is awesome because cardholders can avoid the traffic from the general public when boarding.
+Fewer people also makes it easier for cardholders to find their seat and receive first choice of overhead storage bin space.

 20% Discount on In-Flight Purchases